Analyzing Multiagent Interactions in Traffic Scenes via Topological Braids: A Case Study on Traffic Datasets

 \subsection{Datasets}

-We consider the inD~\citep{inDdataset} and rounD~\citep{rounDdataset} datasets.
-These datasets contain trajectories of vehicles, pedestrians and bicycles from traffic scenes of the German road network.
-The inD dataset contains trajectories from four intersection scenes whereas the rounD dataset contains trajectories collected from four roundabout scenes.
-Both datasets were extracted from drone footage in $25fps$, through the use of computer vision techniques, yielding an estimated positional error in the order of $10cm$.
-A top view of the 8 scenes is shown in~\figref{fig:dataset-scenes}.
-The dimensions of the scenes are shown in Table~\ref{tab:scene-details}.
+We consider the inD~\citep{inDdataset} and rounD~\citep{rounDdataset} datasets, containing trajectory data (of vehicles, pedestrians and bicycles) recorded respectively in four intersection scenes and four roundabout scenes of the German road network.
+Both datasets were extracted from drone footage in $\SI{25}{\fps}$ via computer vision techniques, yielding an estimated positional error in the order of $\SI{10}{\cm}$.
+A top view of the eight scenes is shown in~\figref{fig:dataset-scenes}, and their dimensions are listed in Table~\ref{tab:scene-details}.